Swanson-Hysell/EPS88_Jupyter_Book/_build/html/_sources/week_01.md

 * a Jupyter notebook we will work through together during the weekly class zoom meeting (Tuesdays noon-2pm)
 * a Jupyter notebook homework\* assignment (\* yes, all the work is homework)

-We'll schedule a weekly "office-hour" zoom opportunity to for students to ask questions, but please, post your questions to the bCourse discussion pages.
+We'll schedule a weekly "office-hour" zoom opportunity to for students to ask questions, but please, post your questions to the class discourse discussion pages.
 We will answer questions there for the benefit of everyone.